ouhft/COPE/docs/source/models.rst

 Staff Person
 ------------

-The Staff Person app is a helper module to manage staff members that will be interacting with this system.
+The Staff app is a helper module to manage staff members that will be interacting with this system.

 .. autosummary::
    :toctree: generated

-   wp4.staff_person.models
+   wp4.staff.models

 Theme
 -----